cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 Kubernetes client
 ^^^^^^^^^^^^^^^^^^^^^
-In order to manage the Kubernetes cluster locally instead of using the master node, install `kubectl <https://kubernetes.io/docs/tasks/tools/install-kubectl/>`_ on your machine.
+In order to manage the Kubernetes cluster locally instead of using the master node, install |kubectl_link| on your machine.

+.. |kubectl_link| raw:: html

+  <a href="https://kubernetes.io/docs/tasks/tools/install-kubectl/" target="_blank">kubectl</a>

 Python
 ^^^^^^^^^